Post job

 A general superintendent is primarily in charge of overseeing projects and programs, ensuring operations adhere to standards and requirements.
 In the construction industry, a general superintendent supervises the daily procedures in a construction site to ensure the project's completion within budget, schedule, and quality standards.
 They also have other administrative duties, such as coordinating with contractors and suppliers, monitoring the inventory of materials, purchasing supplies according to project requirements, developing reports, conducting inspections, and implementing safety policies and regulations.

 These skill sets are where the common ground ends though.
-A controls project manager responsibility is more likely to require skills like "project controls," "risk management," "project execution," and "project cost."
-Whereas a general superintendent requires skills like "osha," "quality standards," "excellent organizational," and "general contractors."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a controls project manager are more likely to require skills like "project controls," "risk management," "project execution," and "project cost."
+On the other hand, a job as a general superintendent requires skills like "osha," "quality standards," "excellent organizational," and "general contractors."
+As you can see, what employees do in each career varies considerably.

 Superintendents oversee the administration of schools in a specific school district.
 They manage the educational programs of each school and create strategic decisions to ensure that the students are learning important subjects.
 They also supervise school administrators or principals and are responsible for hiring and guiding them.
 Superintendents should be familiar with their constituents and must always be ready to listen to their needs.
 It is important that superintendents are good decision-makers and communicators.
 They are expected to lead their respective districts in achieving their vision.
 Superintendents drive the team towards their goals and create strategic steps to ensure success.

-But both careers also use different skills, according to real controls project manager resumes.
-While controls project manager responsibilities can utilize skills like "project controls," "risk management," "project execution," and "project cost," some superintendents use skills like "osha," "quality standards," "logistics," and "customer service."
+Each career also uses different skills, according to real controls project manager resumes.
+While controls project manager responsibilities can utilize skills like "project controls," "risk management," "project execution," and "project cost," superintendents use skills like "osha," "quality standards," "logistics," and "customer service."

 A project controller is responsible for evaluating the effectiveness of project management procedures, ensuring that the team adheres to the clients' specifications and requirements, and keeping all project resources and deliverables within the budget goals and set timeframe.
 Project controllers determine the progress of the project and coordinate the updates to the client, adjusting the project approach as needed to achieve high-quality standards and objectives.
 They also maintain an organized report of expenditures, as well as generating process reports to identify potential process improvement techniques that will maximize operational efficiency.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from controls project managers resumes, they are more likely to have skills like "project controls," "construction management," "project execution," and "oversight."
-But a projects controller might have skills like "project controller," "status reports," "gaap," and "revenue recognition."
+The required skills of the two careers differ considerably.
+For example, controls project managers are more likely to have skills like "project controls," "construction management," "project execution," and "oversight."
+But a projects controller is more likely to have skills like "project controller," "status reports," "gaap," and "revenue recognition."

 The construction or project superintendent's role is to oversee the operations of construction sites, from the planning phase to completion.
 They have varied duties and responsibilities based on specific projects that include scheduling and budgeting, communicating and negotiating with external partners, and acquiring materials and equipment.
 A construction superintendent also earns construction permits, resolving on-site emergencies and issues, and supervising staff.
 This position requires several skills, including a degree in construction management or a similar field, relevant experience, and in-depth knowledge of construction processes and operations.